 - Founded in 1876, the coffee roastery plant Paulig has a monopoly and serves about 90% of the Finnish coffee market.

 - Thanks to the typical Finnish light roast, more coffee can be produced in less time at more favorable conditions.

 - Paulig runs the coffee shop chain “Robert’s Coffee“.

 - Of course, the Third Wave movement has also arrived in Finland and there are many small roasteries that gently roast high quality fair trade beans like Caffi.

-- Coffee seems to be a kind of fundamental right in Finland, as workers even have the right to make a quarter-hour “kahvipaussi” twice a day, which is considered as working time.
+- Coffee in Finland seems to be a kind of fundamental right, as workers even have the right to make a quarter-hour “kahvipaussi” twice a day, which is considered as working time.

-The Finns drink their filter coffee very strong – is the dark winter to be blamed?
+The coffee in Finland is filtered very strong – is the dark winter to be blamed?

 In any case, the coffee goes together with yeast pastries (Pulla), Finnish pies or Korvapuusti – cinnamon rolls.